We are ItzNoReal.

-Or maybe because my nerd friends (with my small help as musician) are a real startup, really making a machine learning program to be commercially released when it will implement a simpler user interface and less tedious and time consuming learning routines, at least as simple as using a dataset from UCI machine learning repository.
+Or maybe because our nerd friends (with our small help as musicians) are a real startup, really making a machine learning program to be commercially released when it will implement a simpler user interface and less tedious and time consuming learning routines, at least as simple as using a dataset from a UCI machine learning repository.

-So to be released as an app or bought out by Google or Facebook, or integrated in Cubase or Logic.
+It should ideally be released as an app or bought by Google or Facebook, or integrated in Cubase or Logic.

-And they are giving me this A.I. tool for free because if ever even just one of my productions might become a hit they would have their product, even if not 100% ready yet, suddenly becoming the most sought after music tool overnight.
+They are giving us this A.I. tool for free because if ever even just one of our productions might become a hit they would have their product, even if not 100% ready yet, suddenly becoming the most sought after music tool overnight.

 In spectacular fashion.

-This why they do not give anything away now?
+This is why they do not give anything away now?

 Not even a line of code or if it runs on a cloud or a pc or if the processors are cpu, gpu or tpu or what kind of “model in a box” is used in tensorflow.

-Especially if their spokesperson could be a loquacious motormouth like me.
+Especially if their spokesperson could be a loquacious motormouth like anyone of us.

 This is why you don't wanna talk about it?

-And also because I’ve signed a nondisclosure agreement.
+And also because we’ve signed a nondisclosure agreement.